sematext/docs/docs/monitoring/spm-monitor-switching-modes.md

-Title Switching Agent Modes
+title: Switching Agent Modes
+description: Switching modes feature allows Sematext Java monitoring agent to be switched from In-Process to Standalone mode, and from Standalone to In-Process mode on each machine running the application

-### From In-Process to Standalone
+## From In-Process to Standalone

 1. Adjust your service startup scripts by removing the javaagent definition and adding parameters described in [standalone mode](spm-monitor-standalone)